VedanshN/Project-Toolsuite/README.md

 That’s exactly what Project Toolsuite refuses to be.

 No logins.
 No paywalls.
 No “verify your email” for the 17th time.
-Just your work and my tools.
+Just your work and our tools.